Are you thinking of a trial separation? Have you and your partner or spouse started a trial separation?

 - Details for any superannuation account or entitlement in which you or your partner have an interest including recent statements for each and the financial accounts in relation to any self-managed superannuation fund; and

-– Details of any personal injury claim, inheritance or pending inheritance or other financial resource.
+- Details of any personal injury claim, inheritance or pending inheritance or another financial resource.

 - Find out what redraw facilities are available on your bank accounts and also determine what accounts can be operated by one signatory and what accounts require two or more signatories in order to operate.
 Consider getting advice about what options you have so as to best preserve assets.

 - Organise a modest cash flow in case of emergency.
-You might be relying on joint funds in the beginning but you might find that that money “disappears” or is depleted more quickly than you originally expected.
-At other times unknown or unexpected “debts” and “bills” suddenly appear.
+You might be relying on joint funds in the beginning but you might find that money “disappears” or is depleted more quickly than you originally expected.
+At other times unknown or unexpected “debts” and “bills” suddenly arise

 - Remain involved in as much as you can with things your children are doing.
 Take up opportunities to engage in their lives.
 Consider speaking to your employer about flexible working arrangements that may be available, even if only in the short term.